The Apache Software Foundation

 If you’re a committer, you can patch this very website yourself!

-Decisions in Apache projects are the result of:
+Decisions in Apache projects result from:

 - consensus in the community